The M Delta Curriculum

 Stage 1

-Course Title Course Description
+Course Title | Course Description |

-COrE (Case Oriented Essentials) The Case Oriented Essentials (COrE) Program is a set of 5 courses that use Team Based Learning (TBL) as the main pedagogy for curriculum delivery.
+COrE (Case Oriented Essentials) | The Case Oriented Essentials (COrE) Program is a set of 5 courses that use Team Based Learning (TBL) as the main pedagogy for curriculum delivery.
 The program's primary goal is to present the breadth of health and biopsychosocial science topics using a patient-centered approach incorporating the impact of health and disease on both the individual patient, family, and community.
-The sequence of index cases and virtual patients integrates aspects of foundational health sciences, organ system physiology and pathophysiology, pharmacology, biostatistics and epidemiology, law and ethics, and clinical medicine during each TBL unit.
-Each course builds on prior content, allowing the student to apply basic science concepts to understand symptom presentation, mechanisms and patterns of health and disease, and the principles behind therapeutic strategies.
+The sequence of index cases and virtual patients integrates aspects of foundational health sciences, organ system physiology and pathophysiology, pharmacology, biostatistics and epidemiology, law and ethics, and clinical medicine throughout the program during each TBL unit.
+Each course builds on prior content, allowing the student to apply basic science concepts to understand symptom presentation, mechanisms and patterns of health and disease, and the principles behind therapeutic strategies. |

-FabLab (Fabric of Anatomy & Biology Lab) The laboratory experience includes Gross Anatomy, Virtual Anatomy, Histology, and early exposure to Radiology and Ultrasound in both the Human Anatomy Lab (HAL) and Virtual Anatomy Lab (VAL).
+FabLab (Fabric of Anatomy & Biology Lab) | The laboratory experience includes Gross Anatomy, Virtual Anatomy, Histology, and early exposure to Radiology and Ultrasound in both the Human Anatomy Lab (HAL) and Virtual Anatomy Lab (VAL).
 The goal of the Laboratory program is to provide students with fundamental knowledge of the anatomy and microanatomy of all clinically relevant regions and structures within the human body.
 This knowledge will inform physical examination and clinical reasoning skills.
-Students will learn to correlate state-of- the-art medical images with anatomy and to recognize pathological changes associated with anatomy.
-Laboratory experiences will also include physiology experiments.
+Students will learn to correlate state-of-the-art medical images with anatomy and to recognize pathological changes associated with anatomy.
+Laboratory experiences will also include physiology experiments. |

-DOCC (Delivery of Clinical Care) In small groups, students will learn the necessary history, exam, and communication skills to interact with patients and colleagues in this doctoring course.
+DOCC (Delivery of Clinical Care) | In small groups, students will learn the necessary history, exam and communication skills to interact with patients and colleagues in this doctoring course (DoCC).
 They are provided individual feedback for ultimate growth as a professional by the triad for each group: physician, allied health professional and senior student.
-The course will be integrated with the other courses in Stage 1 and students will learn and be assessed in the Clinical Skills Center in exercises with patient instructors.
+The course will be integrated with the other courses in Stage 1 and students will learn and be assessed in the Clinical Skills Center in exercises with patient instructors |

-CLIC (Clinical Longitudinal Immersion in the Community) Students are paired with a physician in an outpatient practice for ½ day each week, allowing the student to interact with actual patients with a focus on primary care.
+CLIC (Clinical Longitudinal Immersion in the Community) | Students are paired with a physician in an outpatient practice for ½ day each week, allowing the student to interact with actual patients with a focus on primary care.
 Within a month of starting medical school, students begin practicing the skills that they learn in DoCC in the authentic office environment.
 This experience lasts for at least the first three years (may be continued during fourth year on an elective basis), allowing for significant personal and professional growth.
-In the final 6 months of the third year, students may elect to spend time in a subspecialty site
+In the final 6 months of the third year, students may elect to spend time in a subspecialty site. |

-Scholarship and Discovery The overall goal of the course is to prepare students to embrace the breadth of modern scholarship principles and practices integral to their role as future clinicians.
-Students will build their skills to formulate relevant research questions, design and implement rigorous approaches, collect, and appraise evidence, and develop proficiency in scholarly communication.
+Scholarship and Discovery | The overall goal of the course is to prepare students to embrace the breadth of modern scholarship principles and practices integral to their role as future clinicians.
+Students will build their skills to formulate relevant research questions, design and implement rigorous approaches, collect and appraise evidence, and develop proficiency in scholarly communication.
 Students will learn and apply the principles of ethical conduct in research.
 During Stage 1, all students will become familiar with critical aspects of scholarly work in 7 (including Launch) scheduled workshops.
-They will prepare a Capstone proposal describing their scholarly project (the Capstone Project) and they will conduct the Capstone Project in Stage 2 and/or 3.
+They will prepare a Capstone proposal describing their scholarly project (the Capstone Project).
+Students will conduct the Capstone Project in Stage 2 and/or 3 with the exception of Dual Degree Students |

-Clinical Reasoning The course is designed to provide a bridge between the basic sciences and clinical rotations by encouraging the learner to analyze clinical cases involving multiple organ systems with a problem-based learning pedagogy.
+Clinical Reasoning | The course is designed to provide a bridge between the basic sciences and clinical rotations by encouraging the learner to analyze clinical cases involving multiple organ systems with a problem-based learning pedagogy.
 The learner will gain experience in oral presentations similar to presenting cases on clinical rounds.
 The learner will gain experience with formation of sound assessments and plans for commonly encountered clinical problems.
+Finally, the learner will practice and enhance communication and collaboration skills while implementing team-based decisions in their assessment and plans. |

-ILOs (Individualized Learning Opportunities) During LEAP (Learning Enhancement and Assessment Period), students either engage in reinforcement material to support content or participate in an ILO, or Individual Learning Opportunity, thus individualizing their experience.
+ILOs (Individualized Learning Opportunities) | During LEAP (Learning Enhancement and Assessment Period), students either engage in reinforcement material to support content or participate in an ILO, or Individual Learning Opportunity, thus individualizing their experience.
 For students who have demonstrated a gap in knowledge, LEAP provides time and faculty support, and in some cases a re-assessment focused on their particular gap.
-If the student is cleared for an ILO, this five-day period allows total immersion in specialized topics designed by faculty to promote a deeper dive into a curricular area, support skill building, and/or career exploration.
-It also allows students the opportunity to have a valuable experience and learn outside of the curriculum, including options in the humanities.
+If the student is cleared for an ILO, this elective opportunity five-day period allows total immersion in specialized topics designed by faculty to promote a deeper dive into a curricular area, support skill building, and/or career exploration.
+It also allows students the opportunity to have a valuable experience and learn outside of the curriculum, including options in the humanities. |

 Stage 2